-The Nine Best BLTs of Dallas
+The Nine Best BLTs in Dallas

 To me, this will always be the sandwich mom made.
 After those days of itchy grass-legs and punching mosquitoes in the face, this was the sandwich that hit the plate: thick sourdough slices, bacon crisp as a bay leaf, tomatoes, the mayo knife sweep, and cup-slice of iceberg.
 For its simplicity, it's a sandwich that remains untouched by the foodie deconstruction era and Dallas' best are all mightily bucking overcooked trends.
 You'll find no truffle oil here.